Hello! Welcome to my site!

 There are two “side passions” that figure prominently info my life: writing and running.

 As a communications major in college my plan was to be a journalist, but I sold my soul for more money and found myself on the advertising sales side of the newspaper business at the start of my career.
 The desire to express myself and share ideas through writing stayed with me.

-I started writing the blog partly as a catharsis 15 months following my husband’s sudden and tragic death.
-Although publicly, I saw my purpose as providing helpful information to my consulting clients and followers.
-What transpired however, was a journey of self-discovery and transformation that showed me how we all have the power within ourselves to find and live an extraordinary life – regardless of the challenges we encounter.
+I started writing a blog (see The Blog) partly as a catharsis following a cancer diagnosis in early 2014 and my husband’s sudden and tragic death eight months later.
+Although publicly I saw my purpose as providing helpful information to my consulting clients and followers, what transpired was a journey of self-discovery and transformation.

-People have told me how strong I am to have endured all that I did in the last decade.
+Running was a big part of my recovery in 2014 – both physically and mentally.
+People have told me how strong I am to have endured all that I did.
 I’m not stronger than anyone.
 We all have that same strength within us.
 I had a means through which I could cope.
-My training runs are where I took out my anger; where I cried.
+My training runs are where I took out my anger, where I cried.
 And where I also felt alive.
 And where I regained my passion for life.

-And please stay with me.
-I will post something new about once a week.
-Please join the email list to receive new blog entries in your in-box (better than forgetting to come here and missing something).
-Feel free to join the conversation on Twitter, Instagram, and FaceBook, too.
+I write about causes; I write about running; I write about how to proceed on this journey called life.
+Please stay with me.
+I post something new in The Blog about once a week.
+Please join the email list (see “subscribe” in the right column) to receive all new posts in your in-box (better than forgetting to come here and missing something).
+Feel free to join the conversation.
+I welcome your comments and opinions about what I post.

 All the best,